johannesPettersson80/codesys-api/INSTALLATION_GUIDE.md

 ### Rate Limiting

 Rate limiting is not implemented by default.
 Consider using a reverse proxy like Nginx or Apache for rate limiting in production environments.

+## Python Version Compatibility

+### Python Version Requirements

+This API wrapper requires Python 3.x for all components except the script that runs inside CODESYS:

+1. **CODESYS Internal Scripts**: The `PERSISTENT_SESSION.py` script maintains Python 2.7 compatibility to match CODESYS's IronPython 2.7 environment.
+2. **Server Components**: All server components (HTTP server, Windows service) require Python 3.x.
+3. **Client Components**: All client components require Python 3.x.

+The project initially supported both Python 2.7 and 3.x, but has been consolidated to only support Python 3.x for simplicity and better maintainability.